JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-From the section about the ternary operator, we know the syntax
+From the section about the ternary operator, we know that the syntax

 ```julia
 a ? b : c
 ```

-This expression can be read as follows: *if `a` is true, evaluate `b` otherwise evaluate `c`*.
-We also know that even numbers are divisible by 2, and we can check it using the modulo, i.e., the given integer `x` is even if `mod(x, 2) == 0`.
-Altogether, we get the following function definition
+means: *if `a` is true, evaluate `b`; otherwise, evaluate `c`*.
+Since even numbers are divisible by 2, we can check it by the modulo function `mod(x, 2) == 0`.
+This results in the following function.

 ```jldoctest functions; output = false
 even(x::Integer) = mod(x, 2) == 0 ? true : false